graphicore/varla-varfo/explorations/calibrate/index.md

 ### Critique of the CSS-Reference-Pixel

-Examples where the CSS-Reference-Pixel model solves issues, that seem to be harder to tackle in the physical-sizes model, are often used as counterpoints to having access to physical sizes in CSS at all.
-Despite that this kind of argumentation could be considered bad style, rather than disputing these points, I'm going to explain where I see the shortcomings of the CSS-Reference-Pixel.
-I hope this will show why **a complementary model** with some sort of access to physical units is necessary.
+Examples where the CSS-Reference-Pixel model solves issues, that seem to be harder to tackle in the physical-measurements model, are often used as counterpoints to having access to physical measurements in CSS at all.
+This kind of argumentation should be considered bad style, rather than disputing that, I'm going to explain where I see the shortcomings of the CSS-Reference-Pixel.
+I hope this will show why **a complementary model** with some sort of access to physical measurements is necessary.
 I do believe the CSS-Reference-Pixel is in general a very good idea.

-The way the CSS-Reference-Pixel *"just works"* is, irrespective of its fancy definition via the visual angle and viewing distance, a simple *"just scale everything”*.
+The way the CSS-Reference-Pixel *"just works"* is, irrespective of its fancy definition via the visual angle and viewing distance, a simple *"just scale everything”*, so that it looks to be the same size, regardless of the viewing distance.

 While this has proven to work in many cases, it breaks down when it comes to situations where **precision and fidelity are required**, either by the